kali/extropy/README.md

 Once this setup is performed, extropy will handle all ancilliary writes for each write op.
 It also supports adding rules on pre-existing data.

-extropy is coded in scala.
+extropy is coded in scala, but strictly no scala knowledge is required for using it.

 ## Example